-8.33.
-There were no sites with permitted reserves of crushed rock during 2018-2020, and no planning applications for working crushed rock are pending decision.
+8.31.
+There were no sites with permitted reserves of crushed rock during in 2021, and no planning applications for working crushed rock are pending decision.
 This means that Worcestershire has no permitted reserves, no productive capacity and no landbank for crushed rock.